 A Year 12 student can enrol into General and Foundation EAL/D courses with eligibility approval by the school principal.
-For a student to be approved, the school must complete and retain the required documentation Form for eligibility for enrolment in Year 12 General and Foundation English as an

-Additional Language or Dialect (EAL/D) and for extra time to complete the OLNA and supporting evidence.
+For a student to be approved, the school must complete and retain the required documentation Form for eligibility for enrolment in Year 12 General and Foundation English as an Additional Language or Dialect (EAL/D) and for extra time to complete the OLNA and supporting evidence.
 This form is available on the EAL/D course page of the Authority website.
 Schools must be prepared to submit this documentation and evidence when required by the Authority.
 This process pertains specifically to EAL/D approval.
-For students enrolling in Foundation courses there is a separate and additional procedure outlined in sub-section 1.8 Eligibility for Foundation courses.
+There is a separate and additional procedure outlined in sub-section 1.8 Eligibility for Foundation courses for students enrolling in Foundation courses.